-I support a group based in New York City called The Future Project, with the great tagline, “Re-imagining education, one dream at a time.”
-Their goal is to help kids identify dreams and passions they want to explore, and to learn how to make these dreams become reality.
+The Future Project, with the great tagline, “Re-imagining education, one dream at a time,” has the goal of helping kids identify dreams and passions they want to explore, and to learn how to make these dreams become reality.
 They believe, and I agree, that school needs to be a lot more about setting big goals for yourself and learning how to accomplish them, than memorizing facts and taking multiple choice quizzes testing your recall.

-I support a great team in India, Avanti Fellows, committed to providing life advantages to low-income youth in India by providing superior educational experiences (arguably better than what college kids get at top US colleges) at a very modest cost.
+In India, Avanti Fellows is committed to providing life advantages to low-income youth in India by providing superior educational experiences (arguably better than what college kids get at top US colleges) at a very modest cost.
 Their early results are stunning, including that smart, motivated kids can learn better with an engaged social worker present than with a teacher.

 African Leadership Academy seeks to transform the entire continent of Africa with a cost-effective program developing the next generation of inspired leaders.
 The centerpiece of ALA is a intensive two-year school in Johannesburg, South Africa, that combines academics, leadership, and entrepreneurship.
 ALA’s first two graduating classes are now enrolled in great colleges worldwide, with a commitment to return to their home country after completing their education.

-NBA Math Hoops, based in Providence, Rhode Island, is focused on using kids’ passion for basketball to help them develop stronger math skills, and appreciate and love the power of math.
+NBA Math Hoops, based in Denver, Colorado, is focused on using kids’ passion for basketball to help them develop stronger math skills, and appreciate and love the power of math.
 The CEO, Khalil Fuller, was recently named the youngest Echoing Green Fellow in the organization’s 25-year history.

-I organized, along with UNICEF and Conrad Wolfram, a summit in 2013 on the future of high school math, and how we can transform it to provide compelling life opportunities to youth around the globe.
+When I represented our country at the United Nations General Assembly, I organized along with UNICEF and Conrad Wolfram, a summit in 2013 on the future of high school math, and how we can transform it to provide compelling life opportunities to youth around the globe.
 The gathering really pointed to how math could be so much more powerfully learned and applied if we didn’t relegate kids to spending years doing tedious calculations by hand.

 I worked closely with a professional baseball player, Logan Morrison, from January through August on an initiative we called Project Lomo.
 He’s worked tirelessly on behalf of fighting lung cancer, which took his dad’s life several years ago.
 To encourage and recognize youth leadership and civic engagement, he asked his young fans to tell him about what they’re doing to help make their community better.
 Five of the most compelling young social entrepreneurs stood out, and were recognized at a game on August 24th, 2013.
 Here’s what one reporter had to say.